arlac77/repository-provider/README.md

 ### normalizeGroupName

-Bring a group name into its normal form by removing any clutter like .git suffix or #branch names.
+Bring a group name into its normal form by removing any clutter. like .git suffix or #branch names.

 #### Parameters